-When Pearl was three months old, the family returned to their mission in China.
-Pearl was given a Chinese name - Sai Zhen Zhu - and Chinese became her primary language.
+The family returned to their mission in China when Pearl was three months old.
+She was given a Chinese name - Sai Zhen Zhu - and Chinese became her primary language.

 She was tutored in Chinese language and history by a Confucian scholar, Mr. Kung.
 Her mother later taught her English.
 Pearl came to love China and the Chinese people.

 When she was eight years old, the Boxer Rebellion took place.
 It was a revolt against foreign imperialists and the Christian missionaries who were interfering with Chinese culture in their pursuit of converting and Westernizing the Chinese.

 Pearl and her family were evacuated to Shanghai, where they spent almost a whole year living as refugees.
 The family then left China for San Francisco, only to return a year later, when the Boxer Rebellion had ended.

 In 1911, Pearl left China again, this time to attend a women's college in America.
 After graduating in 1914, she returned to China and served as a missionary until 1933.
 In 1917, she married fellow missionary John Buck.

 She later became a major figure in the Fundamentalist-Modernist Controversy of the 1920s and 30s - a schism within the Presbyterian church that pitted liberal (modernist) against conservative (fundamentalist) factions.

 In a 1932 article published in The Christian Century magazine, Pearl Buck voiced her support for Re-Thinking Missions, a controversial study by a Presbyterian lay group that argued for the scrapping of traditional missions.